 - Sexed – determination of the sex prior to transfer or freezing.

 - Frozen for later use or export – both sexed and unsexed embryos.

 - Average embryo production per donor collected is just over 6.

-Relies on the selection and preparation of the donors and recipients as well as the skill and experience of an embryo transfer veterinarian.
-To aid you in achieving your best chance of success in an embryo transfer program please read: “A Guide to Successful Embryo Transfer” For more details about the techniques used and general information on the Embryo Transfer Industry see the link: Perspectives on Bovine Embryo Transfer by Mapletoft
+Collection and transfer success relies on the selection and preparation of the donors and recipients as well as the skill and experience of an embryo transfer veterinarian.
+To aid you in achieving your best chance of success in an embryo transfer program please read: “A Guide to Successful Embryo Transfer” for more details about the techniques used and general information on the Embryo Transfer industry see the link: Perspectives on Bovine Embryo Transfer by Mapletoft

-- Greenbelt Embryo Transfer Service has 35 years of experience
+Greenbelt Embryo Transfer Service has 35 years of experience in Embryo Transfer

-In embryo transfer.
-Certified by the Canadian Embryo Transfer Association (CETA), it is a qualified embryo export facility.
+Certified by the Canadian Embryo Transfer Association (CETA), Greenbelt Veterinary is a qualified embryo export facility.
 Dr. Darrow is a past President of the Canadian Embryo Transfer Association, having served for 6 years on the board of directors.